-Highlights of McQuesten Agreement with Alexco Resource Corp:
+Highlights of McQuesten Agreement with Victoria Gold Corp.:

-Under the terms of the binding Letter Agreement with Alexco, Banyan may earn up to a 100% interest in the McQuesten property in three (3) stages:
+Under the terms of the binding Letter Agreement, Banyan may earn up to a 100% interest in the McQuesten property in three (3) stages:

 - Initial 51% Option Interest COMPLETED.
 The Company was required, over a period of four (4) years, to issue a total of 1.6 million common shares in the capital of the Company, and to incur in stages minimum exploration expenditures totaling \$1.6 million on the Property.
 Banyan will act as the Property's operator during the initial four-year term and has the option to defer expenditures into a 5th year.
-Following the earning of the 51% Option Interest, a joint venture ("JV") will be formed and Banyan will have the ability to elect to earn an additional 24%. - Additional 24% Interest In order to earn the Additional 24% Interest, such that Banyan would have an aggregate interest of 75% in the Property, within three (3) years Banyan must spend an additional \$1 million in exploration expenditures, deliver a Preliminary Economic Assessment ("PEA") and pay Alexco \$600,000 in cash or shares of Banyan.
-Upon having earned the Additional 24% Interest, Banyan will continue to act as the Property's operator and may elect to earn an additional 25%. - Additional 25% interest In order to earn the Additional 25% Interest, such that Banyan would have an aggregate interest of 100% in the Property, within two (2) years Banyan must pay Alexco \$2 million in cash or shares, deliver a Pre-Feasibility Study and grant Alexco a 6% NSR royalty with buybacks totaling \$7 million to reduce to a 1% NSR royalty on Au and a 3% NSR royalty on Ag.
+Following the earning of the 51% Option Interest, a joint venture ("JV") will be formed and Banyan will have the ability to elect to earn an additional 24%. - Additional 24% Interest COMPLETED.
+The Company was required, within three years, to spend an additional \$1 million in exploration expenditures, and pay Victoria Gold \$600,000 in cash or Common Shares of Banyan.
+Upon having earned the additional 24% interest, Banyan will continue to act as the property's operator and may elect to earn an additional 25%. - Additional 25% Interest In order to earn the McQuesten additional 25% interest, such that Banyan would have an aggregate interest of 100% in the property, within two years of earning 75%, Banyan must pay now Victoria Gold \$2 million in cash or Common Shares, deliver a preliminary economic assessment ("PEA") and grant Victoria Gold a 6% NSR royalty with buybacks totaling \$7 million to reduce the royalty to a 1% NSR royalty on Au and a 3% NSR royalty on Ag.